hpmiguel/KurentoTest/Janus/Backend/README.md

 The original installation is here https://github.com/meetecho/janus-gateway

-Deployment
+**Deployment**

-You can run the script, it simply run de compilated linux command of Janus and it listens in 8088 port.
+You can run the script, it simply runs the compilated linux command of Janus and it listens in 8088 port.